Epiphanius of Salamis: Panarion

 It lists, and refutes, 80 heresies, some of which are not described in any other surviving documents from the time.
-Epiphanius begins with the 'four mothers' of pre-Christian heresy – 'barbarism', 'Scythism', 'Hellenism' and 'Judaism' – and then addresses the 16 pre-Christian heresies that have flowed from them: four philosophical schools (Stoics, Platonists, Pythagoreans and Epicureans), and 12 Jewish sects.
-There then follows an interlude, telling of the Incarnation of the Word.
+Epiphanius begins with the 'four mothers' of pre-Christian heresy – 'barbarism', 'Scythism', 'Hellenism' and 'Judaism' – and then addresses the 16 pre-Christian heresies that have flowed from them; four philosophical schools (Stoics, Platonists, Pythagoreans and Epicureans), and 12 Jewish sects.
+There is then an interlude, telling of the Incarnation of the Word.
 After this, Epiphanius embarks on his account of the 60 Christian heresies, from assorted gnostics to the various trinitarian heresies of the fourth century, closing with the Collyridians and Messalians.

 While Epiphanius often let his zeal come before facts – he admits on one occasion that he writes against the Origenists-based only on hearsay (Panarion, Epiphanius 71) – the Panarion is a valuable source of information on the Christian Church of the fourth century.
 It is also an important source regarding the early Jewish gospels such as the Gospel according to the Hebrews circulating among the Ebionites and the Nazarenes, as well as the followers of Cerinthus and Merinthus.

 One unique feature of the Panarion is in the way that Epiphanius compares the various heretics to different poisonous beasts, going so far as to describe in detail the animal's characteristics, how it produces its poison, and how to protect oneself from the animal's bite or poison.
 For example, he describes his enemy Origen as "a toad noisy from too much moisture which keeps croaking louder and louder."
 He compares the Gnostics to a particularly dreaded snake "with no fangs."
 The Ebionites, a Christian sect that followed Jewish law, were described by Epiphanius as "a monstrosity with many shapes, who practically formed the snake-like shape of the mythical many-headed Hydra in himself."
 In all, Epiphanius describes fifty animals, usually one per sect.

-Another feature of the Panarion is the access its earlier sections provide to lost works, notably Justin Martyr's work on heresies, the Greek of Irenaeus' Against Heresies, and Hippolytus' Syntagma.
+Another feature of the Panarion is the access its earlier sections provide to lost works, including Justin Martyr's work on heresies, the Greek of Irenaeus's Against Heresies, and Hippolytus's Syntagma.
 The Panarion was first translated into English in 1987 and 1990.